 One of the best ERP systems for any company is Workday.
-The could-based system is critical for managing an organization’s financial and human capital and resources.
+The could-based system is critical for an organization’s financial management and human capital management and resources.
 The Workday can benefit the organization in various ways, such as cost reduction and promotion of quality services and processes.
 To gain these benefits, you must ensure the implementation process is diverse and extensive to cover all the organization’s needs.

 1. Lack of Proper Communication

 Communication is essential during the Workday implementation.
 The implementation process involves several teams responsible for independent, related, and connected tasks.
 Communication is vital for coordination and organization to ensure the activities of one team do not affect the other team.

 Various departments are also involved in the planning and implementation process; hence, they need a proper communication channel to communicate effectively.
 Therefore, the project leader must ensure appropriate communication channels for the implementation process for the different stakeholders, including partners.
 A lack of proper communication strategies and channels can lead to project delays and increased implementation costs.